FlorianDevv/FlorianDevv/README.md

 ###

-<p align="left">✨ I'm a computer enthusiast who like to code. 💻<br>👍 Check out my GitHub profile to see my projects and contributions. 🤓</p>
+<p align="left">✨ I'm a computer enthusiast who like to code. 💻<br>👍 Check out my GitHub profile to see my projects.</p>

 ###